 Since clouds have been increasing in scale and complexity, they are a significant source of energy consumption and CO_2 emission.
-They reportedly consumed 271.8 TWh worldwide in 2010, which accounted for 1.5% of the total electricity usage [15].
+They reportedly consumed 271.8 TWh worldwide in 2010, which accounted for 1.5% of the total electricity usage [8].
 It is 3.8 times greater than the energy consumption of clouds in 2000.
 In 2007, the information and communication technology (ICT) industry produced 2% of global CO_2 emission, which is on par with the aviation industry3.
 Clouds were responsible for 23% of the ICT industry's emission.
-This trend has prompted increased scrutiny from regulators and non-governmental organizations (NGOs) [16]-[18].

 In order to replace conventional fuels and reduce CO_2 emission, many countries actively pursue more renewable sources of energy through capital infrastructure projects or grid feed-in tariff incentive schemes.
-As a result, the capacity of renewable energy has increased exponentially in the past decade [19].
+As a result, the capacity of renewable energy has increased exponentially in the past decade [9].
 In 2010, renewable energy provided 312 GW worldwide, which accounted for 3% of global electricity generation4.

-Green Monster is an optimization engine to operate a federation of clouds in a sustainable manner [20].
+Green Monster is an optimization engine to operate a federation of clouds in a sustainable manner [10].
 It dynamically moves services (i.e., workload) to clouds with more desirable energy profiles while their maintaining performance (e.g., response time).
 It makes decisions of service migration and placement with an evolutionary multiobjective optimization algorithm (EMOA) that evolves a set of solution candidates (or individuals) under given constraints.
 Each individual represents a particular placement configuration of individual services.
 Green Monster considers conflicting optimization objectives: renewable energy consumption (RE), cooling energy consumption (CE) and user-to-service distance (USD).
-CE implies the power usage effectiveness (PUE) of clouds [21], and USD represents the response time of services to users.
-See [20] for full discussion on the EMOA in Green Monster.
+USD represents the response time of services to users.
+See [10] for full discussion on the EMOA in Green Monster.